-The Wisconsin Open Meetings Law provides that public notice of all Board meetings must be given to the official state newspaper and to any news media that have filed a written request for such notice.
-Under Wis.
-Stat. § 19.84 (2), the notice must contain the time, date, place and subject matter of the meeting, including subjects intended to be considered in any contemplated closed session.
+The Wisconsin Open Meetings Law provides that public notice of all Board meetings must be given to the official state newspaper and to any news media that have filed a written request for such notice. in such form as is reasonably likely to apprise members of the public and the news media thereof. -Under Wis.
+Stat. § 19.84 (2), the notice must contain the time, date, place, and subject matter of the meeting, including subjects intended to be considered in any contemplated closed session.